Introduction

 The output of the previous program:

-Before calling succ
+Before calling succ11After calling succ

 It is also possible to decorate third party functions, e.g. functions we import from a module.
 We can't use the Python syntax with the "at" sign in this case: